 As London’s population continues to grow at an unprecedented rate, intensification of existing sites and brownfield development near transport hubs is vital to address this challenge.
 Situated within one of the Greater London Authority’s Opportunity and Intensification Areas, Millbrook Park in Mill Hill offers a significant opportunity for good growth.
-Guided by a broader masterplan, the two plots – The Mount, completed in 2016, and Phase 9, which is under construction – are designed in response to local context, topography and landscape.
+Guided by a broader masterplan, the two plots – The Mount, completed in 2016, and Phase 9, completed in 2022 – are designed in response to local context, topography and landscape.

 Stepping down the hillside setting and exploiting the challenging topography, the Mount sets the benchmark for placemaking as the first phase of the masterplan.
 Located adjacent to Mill Hill East underground station, Phase 9 offers the highest density of development and provides the backdrop to Millbrook Plaza – the gateway to this dynamic new neighbourhood.